Starbucks will temporarily close 8,000 U.S. stores for racial-bias training

 Breaking News Emails

+The stakes have been high for the coffee giant, and brand reputation experts said the company had a narrow window of time to tamp down public outrage.

-"Closing our stores for racial bias training is just one step in a journey that requires dedication from every level of our company and partnerships in our local communities," Johnson added.
+"Closing our stores for racial bias training is just one step in a journey that requires dedication from every level of our company and partnerships in our local communities," Johnson said.

 The two men, whose identities have not been released, were arrested last Thursday after a Starbucks manager called 911.
 They had been sitting in the store without buying anything and refused to leave, according to police.